Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Experiments

-We present results on four architectures.
-Relatively shallow architectures are trained from scratch, and deeper popular architectures are fine-tuned after being pre-trained on ImageNet \cite{deng2009imagenet}. \textbf{Models trained from scratch:} We train the CNN-2 architecture used in \cite{morerio2017curriculum}, the state-of-the-art dropout variant, for comparison purposes.
-This architecture consists of three convolutional and two fully-connected layers.
-We train this network from scratch for $100K$ iterations on the datasets: Cifar-10, Cifar-100 and Caltech-256.
-We use mini-batches of 100 images and fix the learning rate to be $10^{-3}$, decreasing to $10^{-4}$ after $25K$ iterations. \textbf{Fine-tuned models:} We fine-tune the commonly used architectures: AlexNet \cite{krizhevsky2012imagenet}, VGG16 and VGG19 \cite{simonyan2014very} pre-trained on ImageNet.
-We fine-tune the models for a frame by frame action recognition task on UCF101.
+\textbf{Fine-tuned models:} We fine-tune the commonly used architectures: AlexNet \cite{krizhevsky2012imagenet}, VGG16 and VGG19 \cite{simonyan2014very} pre-trained on ImageNet.
+We fine-tune the models for a frame by frame action recognition task on UCF101 using the Adam solver.
 The learning rate is fixed to $10^{-3}$ for all the processes.
 We fine-tune AlexNet for $5K$ while VGG16 and VGG19 for $30K$ iterations.
-We use a batch size of 128 and 50 images for AlexNet and VGG16/19, respectively.
+We use a batch size of 128 and 50 images for AlexNet and VGG16/19, respectively, and a weight decay of 0.005.